nipy/nipyco/software/projects/index.rst

   nipy_

-  is a library of functions for the analysis of structural and functional neuroimaging data.
+      A library of functions for the analysis of structural and functional neuroimaging data.

   nipype_

-    is ....
+      A Python package for writing fMRI analysis pipelines and interfacing with external analysis packages (SPM, FSL, AFNI).

   nitime_

+      A Python package for time series analysis.

 Not maintained
 ~~~~~~~~~~~~~~